wp-plugins/wp-ajaxify-comments/readme.txt

 = 0.5.0 =

 * Success popup overlay now supports comments that are awaiting moderation
+* Add "?" when commentUrl has no query string to reload page in case of partial page update fails
 * Debug support for Internet Explorer 9

 = 0.4.1 =